wrightben/languages/README.md

 ### Overview
-Search + AIs ability to generate high-quality solutions to common problems has eliminated the need to keep them in a personal repo, so I've deleted most of what I had committed over the last 15 years.
+The Search + AI ability to generate high-quality solutions to common problems has eliminated the need to keep them in a personal repo, so I've deleted most of what I had committed over the last 15 years.
 The *Programming Projects* list below outlines the projects I have worked on.

 ### Resume
 [Plum Profile](https://secure.plum.io/en/p/MDzfc23nx6MMS6sp1iTXHw)<br/>
 [HackerRank Profile](https://www.hackerrank.com/profile/wrightben)

 ### UI-UX
-I have experience with 8 major langues (Bash, C++, Java, JavaScript, Perl, PHP, Python and SQL).
-But I'm not a very good software engineer by softare-engineering standards.
-My passion is UX, and necessarily, UI.
-I have a strong preference for lightweight code, especially now that AI can translate.
+I have experience with 8 popular languages, but I'm not a very good software engineer by software-engineering standards.
+My passion is UX and, necessarily, UI.
+I have a strong preference for lightweight code, especially now that AI can translate between languages.
 On the continuum, I'm near the extreme—which rarely happens for me.
 I'm something of a minimalist.
-I don't like frameworks and dependencies and modules and type-checking.
+I don't like frameworks, dependencies, modules, or type-checking.
 I'm not *always* interested in optimal algorithms.
 But I do expect things to work—really well, in fact.

-Here are a few sites that I think are doing really great job on the front end:
+Here are a few sites that I think are doing a really great job on the front end:

-* Khan Academy - The 2015 All Math Page (100 x 100 Block of Color-changing Progress Topics) was excellent!
+* **Khan Academy** — The 2015 All Math Page (a 100 × 100 block of color-changing progress topics) was excellent!
-* Lumosity (Browser + App)
+* **Lumosity**
-* Google Docs
+* **Google Docs**
-* GitHub - (B-)
+* **GitHub**
-* Instagram
+* **Instagram**
-* ChatGPT
+* **ChatGPT**

 ### Programming Projects
 * *AI Project* - Poker Trainer (Prototype) - [https://bit.ly/poker-trainer](https://bit.ly/poker-trainer)